 On this wall, about 700 m drop, there are many routes:

 The most classic, important and climbed is the Steger route (TD - very elegant).
 Many other routes get the summit across the Southern "catino".
 Some extreme routes, on the black wall, get the Northern "catino" (the largest one).

-At the northern limit of the East wall a big cylindrical tower, the Punta Emma, has two very fine and classic routes often climbed : the Piaz route (TD inf) and the Steger route (D sup).
+At the right limit of the East wall a big cylindrical tower, the Punta Emma, has three very fine and classic routes often climbed : the Piaz route (TD inf), the Steger route (TD inf) and the Fedele route (D sup).

-Croda di Re Laurino 2813 m rises for about 100 m over the Passo Santner and drops with a big wall on the other side (west) this is the wall that is famous for the "Enrosadira" (at sunset the wall gets a brilliant red colour).
+At the end of the chain is situted the Croda di Re Laurino 2813 m, which East wall is rising for about 100 m over the Passo Santner- On the opposite side (West) it drops with a majestic fine wall, that is famous for the "Enrosadira" (at sunset the wall gets a brilliant red colour).

 starting from Gardeccia - passo Coronelle - passo Santner - Vajolet valley to come back to Gardeccia - it takes few hours and has only one point that can require attention if some snow or ice is still there (fixed ropes).

-The best huts to stay for climbs and walks here are located in the Eastern side of the group :
+The best huts to stay for climbs and walks on Catinaccio East wall here are located in the Eastern side of the group :

-- Coronelle is a tower made ridge connecting the Catinaccio with the Mugoni, no climbing importance but very fine for hiking.
+- Coronelle 2794 m is a long ridge connecting the Catinaccio with the Mugoni, no climbing importance but very fine for hiking.

-- Mugoni (2750 m) is a fine mountain with the famous difficult Vinatzer route, sometimes climbed.
+- Mugoni 2757 m, with various summits.
+The Cima sud dei Mugoni is a majestic tower with the famous difficult Vinatzer route, often climbed.